janwillies/crossargo-sync/readme.md

 # Crossplane ArgoCD Sync
-This is a Kubernetes controller which watches for newly created EKS clusters and provisions software to it via gitops.
+This is a Kubernetes controller which watches for newly created EKS clusters and configures ArgoCD to provision software to it via gitops.

 When a new EKS Cluster is created in Crossplane, this controller creates the following:
 1. a Kubernetes cluster in ArgoCD